The Verdict

 “The clear flagship for professional aerial content.
 Its 100MP Hasselblad camera and 6K HDR recording with dual telephoto lenses make it the gold standard for filmmakers who need uncompromising imaging versatility.”

-The definitive ranking of consumer drones for aerial photography, videography, and recreation.
+Consumer drones ranked for aerial photography, videography, and fun.

 “The clear flagship for professional aerial content.
 Its 100MP Hasselblad camera and 6K HDR recording with dual telephoto lenses make it the gold standard for filmmakers who need uncompromising imaging versatility.”